vanHeemstraSystems/nexus-repository-manager-3-with-docker-headstart/200/100/100/README.md

 Now, you don't actually have to use the term Docker file because you can specify what file you're gonna use.
 However, by default, it looks for that Docker file.

+**Red Hat Universal Base Image (UBI)**

+The recently released Red Hat Universal Base Image (UBI) provides a freely redistributable subset of Red Hat Enterprise Linux (RHEL).
+The UBI will be the only available base image selection for RHEL 8, however there is also a version of UBI for RHEL 7, provided as an alternative to the pre-UBI image.
+See also https://redhat-connect.gitbook.io/best-practices-guide/base-image

+*** WE ARE HERE ***

 So the first line is gonna be that from command.
 Where are or what are we?
 What are we basing this image on?

 ```